Khutse Game Reserve is a protected area in the Kalahari of Botswana, full of wilderness yet only a few hours drive from Gaborone.

 The main pans in Khutse Game Reserve and Khutse itself, which is actually two adjacent pans and nearest to the entrance gate, Molose and Moreswe Pans in the west, and Mahurushele and Khankhe in the north.
 These all have campsites.
 When we visited (April 2021), we saw the most game at Moreswe followed by Khutse and then Molose Pans.
 Though obviously the animals move and it’s mainly down to luck and being patient.
 The track around the eastern edge of Khankwe Pans was overgrown when we were there.

-Additionally, a good place to see animals are at the four waterholes within the park: Molose Waterhole, Moreswe Waterhole, Khutse Waterhole and Khutse Pan Waterhole.
+Additionally, a good place to see animals is at the four waterholes within the park: Molose Waterhole, Moreswe Waterhole, Khutse Waterhole and Khutse Pan Waterhole.

 Pans and Waterholes in Khutse Game Reserve